 This Cinderella run inspired the team and had them working hard all off-season to make another run at the Cup.
 An impressive 53-18-11 record captured first place not only in the division, but in the entire league, earning Nashville the first President’s Trophy in their existence.
 They would advance to the second round of the playoffs where they were ousted in seven games by the Winnipeg Jets.

-Peter Laviolette will enter his fifth year as head coach of this team with plans to extend his playoff berth streak with the Predators and reach the highest of NHL plateaus by being the first to hoist the Cup in Nashville.
-His team has anchored by longtime captain Mike Fisher.
-His retirement last season was cut short as he rejoined the team with the intention of helping them win it all.
-He has since re-retired.
+Peter Laviolette is in his fifth year as head coach of this team with plans to extend his playoff berth streak with the Predators and reach the highest of NHL plateaus by being the first coach to hoist the Cup in Nashville.
+His team has captained by longtime Nashville plater Roman Josi following the re-retirement of Mike Fisher, who cut his retirement last season short to rejoin the team with the intention of helping them win it all.

 This team is loaded on talent.
 Filip Forsberg and Viktor Arvidsson led the team in points last season and are hoping to eclipse their numbers this year.
 Centerman Ryan Johansen continues to impress as he has become a star player in the league.
+Roman Josi is also lighting the score sheet on fire from the defense.
 The acquisition of PK Subban from Montreal definitely added to their strong play.
-The already strong defensive corps that features Ryan Ellis and Roman Josi does a great job in their own end.
+The already strong defensive corps that features Ryan Ellis and Mattias Ekholm does a great job in their own end.
 Ellis has been rewarded with a monster deal for 8 years and $50 million to stay in the Music City.
-Pekka Rinne will take his normal spot between the pipes, determined to keep the scoring low and allowing his team the opportunity to come out on top night after night.
+Pekka Rinne takes his normal spot between the pipes, determined to keep the scoring low and allowing his team the opportunity to come out on top night after night.